BillRaymond/agile-in-action-minima/_posts/2023-02-07-the-scrum-master-journey-and-their-leadership-role.md

 I think this is, as you say, this is a new role and people don't actually know, well who am I hiring?
 Who would be this person, what exactly will they be doing day to day?
 And **going back to that coach example I gave you, it's really about this person being able to lead others.**

-** In terms of the traits, I'd say this is someone who is a people person, someone who really cares about others, who wants to help.
-And it's not about helping me achieve my personal goals as a **Scrum Master** but's really about how can I help the team, kind of giving away that success back to the team. **
+\** In terms of the traits, I'd say this is someone who is a people person, someone who really cares about others, who wants to help.
+And it's not about helping me achieve my personal goals as a **Scrum Master__ but's really about how can I help the team, kind of giving away that success back to the team. **

-**Daria Bagina:** **Someone who has patience, because change takes time.
+**Daria Bagina:__ **Someone who has patience, because change takes time.
 We're talking about big changes that we need to make in the organizations and the teams, so patience is so important here, and as well as courage.
-Someone who is outspoken, someone who can step up and speak up, especially when there is that, the bigger** **challenges in the organization. **
+Someone who is outspoken, someone who can step up and speak up, especially when there is that, the bigger__ **challenges in the organization. **

-**Bill Raymond:** **Because the **Scrum Master** is not only there to just help the team and just work with the team.
+**Bill Raymond:** **Because the Scrum Master** is not only there to just help the team and just work with the team.
 The **Scrum Master** is there to help the whole organization become more agile, not just the team.
 And it means that they need to work on all different levels on their organization, and they need to be able to be the voice of reason, the voice that is unbiased, that kind of looks at the situation, and just tells what it is like, tells what they observe.
-So courage definitely is an important one**Those are great traits to have for someone that's going to play a sort of a leadership role like that.
+So courage definitely is an important oneThose are great traits to have for someone that's going to play a sort of a leadership role like that.
 But speaking of leadership, I mean, certainly, I could imagine someone that is wanting to get into that role of a Scrum Master, it will probably take some time.
 I remember when I first started on my personal journey, you know, I thought I wanted to be a software developer.

 **Bill Raymond:** It turned out I wasn't the best software developer, but I understood the technology so well, and I really did understand how a customer's needs could be translated to that technology.
 And that kind of morphed, that skill that I had around communication, morphed into being a project manager.

 **Bill Raymond:** And I remembered trying to follow every process, just like there's Scrum.org, that has the framework, the project management world has the project management body of knowledge or PMBOK, and there's all these rules that you play.
 And I remembered I tried to follow all those rules all at once.
 And usually, that failed.
 You know, project management is a industry that doesn't go away.
 It's not going away.
 But I think that a lot of times we can fail in trying to implement everything all at once.

 **Bill Raymond:** So it took me a while to realize that, Bill, as eager as you are, you're kind of at this sort of junior level and you need to progress up to someone that has a lot more of the skills and the experience in order to do that.

 ### The journey to becoming a Scrum Master